 Can Indian doctors work in Australia?
 The answer is, of course, yes.
 India provides one of the largest sources of overseas doctors or International Medical Graduates (IMGs) working in Australia at both a trainee doctor as well as specialist level.
 Of course, no doctor coming from another country is absolutely guaranteed to be able to work in Australia.

 - The Specialist Pathway is the process if you are a specialist.
-In 2017, 110 Indian doctors applied to a specialist medical college for assessment.
-44 were deemed to not be comparable.
-59 were deemed to be partially comparable and only 7 were deemed to be substantially comparable.
+Between the years 2015 and 2021, 729 specialist Indian doctors applied to a specialist medical college for assessment.
+244 were deemed to not be comparable.
+401 were deemed to be partially comparable and only 84 were deemed to be substantially comparable (a 66% rate of being found comparable.

-So the prospects for working in Australia as an Indian doctor are challenging.
+So the prospects for working in Australia as an Indian doctor are good for many but challenging for some.
 So it’s important to give you a little bit more detail.
 There are also other options for getting registered which I will outline.

 So let’s dig into a bit more of the details of the top of Indian Doctors Australia.